ResearchKit/SageResearch/ResearchSuiteUI/README.md

 ## License

-ResearchSuite is available under the BSD license:
+ResearchSuiteUI is available under the BSD license:

 Copyright (c) 2017-2018, Sage Bionetworks
 All rights reserved.